Last Updated on February 3, 2023

-Although Lab and Poodle mixes aren’t 100% allergy-friendly, they proved themselves as a great therapy and guide dog.
+Although Lab and Poodle mixes aren’t 100% allergy-friendly, they proved themselves as great therapy and guide dogs.
 Families particularly desire this Doodle, but they are also suitable for first-time dog owners!

 Although the Labradoodle looks like a cute stuffed animal, they’re excellent companions that are lovable, loyal, witty, and amusing!
 Since they can get a bit hyper, keep an eye on them whenever they’re playing with little kids and smaller dogs.

 Apartment living isn’t the kind of home they’d thrive in because they would need to have a place where they can freely play and exercise at the same time.